* Editor's Notes:

 Alone most of the time, I roamed countless miles of forests that featured old- and second-growth redwoods in my youth with my Registered Irish Setter, Shannon of The Redwoods.

 On many of those occasions, because I was now all alone, I often asked God to reveal Himself because I could no longer bicycle to the closest church, which I estimate was nine miles away.
-I could have done it physically, but the busy two-lane road to get there was extraordinarily dangerous ~ especially with trucks, so my parents kiboshed that idea.
+I could have done it physically and I can still feel the excitement of my anticipation of being able to return to church, but the busy two-lane road to get there was extraordinarily dangerous ~ especially with trucks, so my parents kiboshed that idea.

 So, the answer to the prayerful questioning came a few years later when Clayton Taylor, a teacher at Eureka Senior High School, taught me about Progressive Revelation.